felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 Connecting Deliveroo to HubRise allows Deliveroo to:

-- Push online orders to Hubrise.
+- Push online orders to HubRise.
 - Push customer information to HubRise.

 ![Diagram of the connection flow between Deliveroo, Deliveroo Bridge, and HubRise](../images/000-en-2x-connection-diagram.png)